laravel-enso/DataTable/README.md

         :custom-render="customRender">
     </data-table>
     ```
-8. Run `gulp` / `npm run dev`

-9. Configure the table from the structure class
+8. Configure the table from the structure class

 ### Options